772/force-physical-location-visit/README.md

 ## Contribution

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+## TODO

+- Only one QR code and warn about browser history.
+It is less secure but many qr codes suck.
+- Besser description that explains the sense of this project.
+There might be an english Fachwort for this (e.g. Smokers who cant stop smoking)
+- Using GithubActions password to prevent cheating for users.